GTA 6 trailer creates hype for 34-year-old song overnight

 Why does a song by the music luminary, who died in 2017, play a role in the brand new game GTA 6?
 On December 4th, Rockstar Games released the first trailer for the game.
 And within 20 hours it was viewed by over 80 million people on the YouTube platform.
 There are more than 677,000 comments on the 1:30 minute clip.

 One fan appropriately wrote under the video: “We have waited ten years for this moment and now it has finally come.”
-In doing so, he probably caught the ravages of time.
+He probably hit a nerve with that.
 Over 700,000 YouTube users gave the sentence a thumbs up.
 This time the game is based on the fictional Florida.
 The beach promenade and city are reminiscent of Miami, the Everglades are passed through.
 All accompanied by Tom Petty’s: “Love Is A Long Road” from the album “Full Moon Fever”.
 The mega hits “Free Fallin” and “I Won’t Back Down” come from the same album.

 “What an incredible artist he was”: GTA 6 fans are rediscovering Tom Petty